Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Bomb Hold Delay (new in 1.3)
 How long between bomb drops if you hold the button.

+Bomb Delay (new in 1.393)
+Minimum delay between bomb drops

 Bomb Launch Points (new in 1.3)
 Points at which bombs spawn, they spawn at each point in succession.